 KS-NEA promotes the ideals and purposes of the teaching profession.
 The organization incorporates knowledgeable speakers on education topics into their meetings.
 Anyone who is interested in education as a career or any student at GCCC is welcome to attend.

 LATIN HEAT

-An extracurricular dance team, open to all students, that explores many different dance styles and techniques.
+This group is an extracurricular dance team, open to all students, that explores many different dance styles and techniques.

 LECTURE SERIES